CDRH/open-oni_nebraska_theme/README.md

 [Plugin Calendar Repo](https://github.com/open-oni/plugin_calendar)

 This calendar replaces the less accessible original calendar.
-You do not need to customize this plugin.
+You will need to copy the Nebraska theme's config file.

 ### Featured Pages

 [Featured Pages Repo](https://github.com/open-oni/plugin_featured_content)

+You do not need to copy the `featured_example.html`, as the `featured.html` file is already at `themes/nebraska/templates/featured.html`.

 TODO
-- setup with specific page rotation (this will only work if those batches are loaded), set to random (existing) pages by default
+- select specific featured pages from our currently loaded options, then add that config file and copying process to this repository

 UNTIL THEN
 - Copy config demo file to `onisite/plugins/featured_content/config.py`